Mélanie René

-René gained recognition by winning the Swiss final for the 2015 Eurovision Song Contest with her composition "Time To Shine."
-This victory earned her the opportunity to represent Switzerland in Vienna.
-René, hailing from a family with a musical background, developed her passion for music from a young age.

-She underwent training in performing arts and songwriting at the Funambule Theatre in Nyon, Switzerland.
-René's talent was acknowledged at various competitions, including the George Grigoriu Festival in Braila, Romania, where she received the grand prize in 2009.
+René gained recognition by winning the Swiss final for the 2015 Eurovision Song Contest with her composition "Time To Shine," and went on to represent Switzerland in Vienna.
+She trained in performing arts and songwriting at the Funambule Theatre in Nyon, Switzerland.
+René participated in competitions including the George Grigoriu Festival in Braila, Romania, where she received the grand prize in 2009.

-Seeking to further her musical education she pursued studies at the ACM (Academy of Contemporary Music) and the BIMM (Brighton Institute of Modern Music) in the United Kingdom, where she composed her Eurovision Song Contest entry.
+She studied at the ACM (Academy of Contemporary Music) and the BIMM (Brighton Institute of Modern Music) in the United Kingdom, where she composed her Eurovision Song Contest entry.